Heegaard structure respects complicated JSJ decompositions: Heegaard splittings of 3-manifolds with sufficiently complicated JSJ decompositions are amalgamations.

 \section{Heegaard splittings of 3-manifolds with sufficiently complicated JSJ decompositions are amalgamations.}

 Generalized Heegaard splittings were first introduced by Scharlemann and Thompson in \cite{st:94}.
-Here we review some of the basic definitions of this theory, as presented in \cite{gordon}, and provide an application of Theorem \ref{main_thm1}.
+Here we review some of the basic definitions of this theory (articulated with the language and notation given in \cite{gordon}) and provide an application of Theorem \ref{main_thm1}.

 \begin{dfn} A {\it compression body} is a 3-manifold which can be obtained by starting with some closed, orientable, connected surface, $H$, forming the product $H \times I$, attaching some number of 2-handles to $H \times \{0\}$, and capping off all resulting 2-sphere boundary components that are not contained in $H \times \{1\}$ with 3-balls.
 The boundary component $H \times \{1\}$ is referred to as $\partial _+$.
 The rest of the boundary is referred to as $\partial _-$. \end{dfn}